Indrek Siska

 Indrek Siska (born 14 May 1984) is a retired Estonian professional beach soccer midfielder and striker, who played in Swiss club BSC Solothurn.

-His previous club were Estonian Augur and Israeli Kfar Qasem BSC.
+His previous club were Estonian Augur and Israeli Kfar Qassem BS Club.

 He was also the member of Estonia national beach soccer team.
 He is the team's top scorer with 28 goals in 16 games.

 He was given a life-long ban in 2014 for match-fixing.